-All continuous monitoring equipment utilized for sampling and testing required by O. Reg.170/03, or Municipal Drinking Water Licence or Drinking Water Works Permit or order, were equipped with alarms or shut-off mechanisms that satisfy the standards described in Schedule 6.
+• All continuous monitoring equipment utilized for sampling and testing required by O. Reg.170/03, or Municipal Drinking Water Licence or Drinking Water Works Permit or order, were equipped with alarms or shut-off mechanisms that satisfy the standards described in Schedule 6.

 The water treatment plant is equipped with continuous analyzers and alarms for free chlorine and turbidity.
-The low alarm set point for the treated water chlorine analyzer is 0.20 mg/L. When reached the system locks out ensuring the system meets their CT requirements.
+When low alarm set point of 0.60 mg/L is reached the water systems trim chlorinate is activated and operators are notified via SCADA alarm.
+When the treated water chlorine analyzer registers 0.20 mg/L the system locks out ensuring the system meets their CT requirements.
 The turbidity analyzer set point downstream of the filters is 0.30 NTU.
-Should 0.60 NTU be reached the system alarm sequence is triggered and the filters are locked out, ceasing water production and preventing any adverse conditions.
+Should 0.60 NTU be reached the system alarm sequence is triggered and the filters are locked out ,ceasing water production and preventing any adverse conditions.